 We discovered that ANTARCTICA XXI is a very consistent company.
 Although it has grown significantly in recent years, the company has managed to maintain focus on its core mission.
-You invented the Antarctic air-cruise model and you are recognized the world over as the expert and specialist in this field.
+You invented the Antarctic air-cruise model, and you are recognized the world over as the expert and specialist in this field.
 That is huge.
-Your market, both trade partners and travellers, understand clearly what the product’s main attributes and advantages are.
+Your market, both trade partners and travelers, understand clearly what the product’s main attributes and advantages are.
 So does everyone in the organization.
 You express those attributes and advantages with consistency throughout your communication channels and during the travel experience itself.

-We also discovered that ANTARCTICA XXI does not offer “cruises” in the sense of the traditional leisure experience at sea, with the midnight buffet, casino, shows, etc. While the quality and the comfort of the travel experience often exceed the expectations of travellers, there is virtually no connection to the world of pleasure cruising.
+We also discovered that ANTARCTICA XXI does not offer “cruises” in the sense of the traditional leisure experience at sea, with the midnight buffet, casino, shows, etc. While the quality and the comfort of the travel experience often exceed the expectations of travelers, there is virtually no connection to the world of pleasure cruising.
 ANTARCTICA XXI is about adventure and discovery.
 It provides a fresh bowl of emotions that sometimes guests cannot explain with words.
-The emotional intensity felt by travellers is surprising to them.
+The emotional intensity felt by travelers is surprising to them.
 Sometimes it overwhelms them.

 What key concepts define ANTARCTICA XXI?

-– Guest centric service: The client is always put at the center of all decisions.
+- Guest-centric service: The client is always put at the center of all decisions.

-– Expertise: No one knows Antarctic air-cruises better than you.
+- Expertise: No one knows the Antarctic air-cruises better than you.
 You invented it.
 You don’t do anything else.

 - Transparency and honesty: You are straightforward and accountable.
 In all your interactions, you act with openness and responsibility.